vallard/skube/README.md

 	if err != nil {
 		panic()
 	}
+	// create a new skube client
 	k := skube.New("https://mykubernetes:6443", token, ca)

+	// do skube stuff with it.
 	deployments, err := k.ListDeployments("")

 	if err ! = nil {